slashid/laravel/README.md

 ### Listening to events

-Any received webhook will be made available to developer as a Laravel event.
+Any received webhook will be made available to the developer as a Laravel event.

 To listen to webhook events in your Laravel application, create a class in the `app/Listeners` folder of your application.
 In the example below, we are naming it `WebhookListener`, but you can name it as you like.